-Keep medications & human foods out of reach of your four-legged family members ~ the same applies to insecticides, rodenticides, dietary supplements, and vitamins.
+Keep medications and human foods out of reach of your four-legged family members ~ the same applies to insecticides, rodenticides, and human dietary supplements.

 Update on the garlic: